Install EL Linux via PXE and UEFI

 NOTE: We assume throughout the use of client UEFI booting, since the old BIOS booting is more or less deprecated.

-Installation on EL Linux
+Installation of pxeconfig on EL Linux

 [DEFAULT]